Dinorush/ProgressionGear/README.md

 Can work on mods with multiple rundowns, but has limited support.
 Requirements are only checked against the current rundown.
 If a level layout ID is not found, it is assumed to be completed.

 Note: When resolving lock conflicts, completed requirements are considered a higher tier of priority.
+Empty unlock requirements are considered completed for these purposes.
 For instance, consider these two blocks:
 ```
 {
   "UnlockTiers": ["TierA"],